 If you know me, you know that I tend to be blunt.
 Awkwardly so.

-Being that blunt objects aren’t allowed at funerals, I’ve had to learn the art of professional speak.
-Professional speak in the funeral business is the art of saying what you want to say without really saying it.
+Being that blunt objects aren’t allowed at funerals, I’ve learned the art of professional speak.

 Situation Number 1:

 Blunt Caleb: “When we picked your dad up from the nursing home, he was looking all purple and reddish, but after we embalmed him, we were able to flush the discoloration out of his face.”

 Blunt Caleb: “Do you want that beard shaved off your mom’s face?”

 Professional speak Caleb ignores asking that question all together and just shaves mom’s face.

 Americans — maybe even Westerns as a whole — are impatient.
 We rarely have quiet.
 The TV’s constantly on.
 Our smart phones are ever at our side.
 Ear buds in our ears.
 Meditation is a foreign concept.
 Prayer is avoidable at all costs.
 And the patience learned in the silence is never attained.
 And then comes death and the silence that comes with it.
 The meditation.
 The prayer.
 The lack of words.
 And when the results of grief work don’t come immediately, we become impatient and think, “Something is dreadfully wrong with me!”
 And we’re right.
 We usually conclude that we’re deeply depressed; the reality may simply be that we’re deeply and intrinsically impatient, unable to find the peace in the silence that comes from death.
 Maybe we’re just as afraid of the silence as we are of death.

 Death brings its own pace of life … its own schedule.
 It’s never convenient.
 But we want it to be.
 We want to control it.
 We want to put it on an itinerary that fits our fast paced, purpose driven lifestyles.